Stone and Mineral Descriptions O to Z

 - Tigers Eye

 Orange Calcite is an unusual and unique mineral and is considered an organic gemstone like pearl, amber, or coral.
 Calcite is the main ore in Calcium and is the main ingredient of chalk.
 It is used in many industrial applications such as cement and chemicals yet it is a popular collectors stone for its rare existence.
-You will not usually see Orange Calcite in jewelry as it is fragile, but in our rings durable coating it is sealed and protected.
+You will not usually see Orange Calcite in jewelry as it is fragile, but under our rings durable coating it is sealed and protected.
+There are so many uses and applications metaphysically for Calcite!

 Opal was declared Australia's gemstone in 1994 and is one of the most rare and valuable gemstones in the world.
 Opal boasts every color of the visual spectrum with luster and movement.
 It has been a famous myth that English Diamond Merchants, 130 years ago, tried to protect their market by spreading many lies about Opal's value and influence.
 The truth is, Opals are lucky and were considered stones of good fortune for centuries before the rumors began.